Best Bicycle Tires in Canada 2026: Top 8 Picks for Every Ride

 Does the Maxxis Rambler 40mm roll fast on gravel?

-Yes—the Maxxis Rambler 700x40C uses a fast-rolling semi-slick center with siped shoulder knobs for predictable cornering, sets up tubeless with EXO protection, averages 4.6, and lists around CA$92, making it a well-rounded pick for mixed-surface gravel.
+Yes—the Maxxis Rambler 700x40C (ETRTO 40-622) uses a fast-rolling semi-slick centre with siped shoulder knobs for predictable cornering, sets up tubeless-ready on a 60 TPI EXO casing, averages 4.6, and lists around CA$92, making it a well-rounded pick for mixed-surface gravel.
+Tubeless use still requires a tubeless-ready rim and sealant.

 Conclusion